This publication is the guidelines established for Intramural Sports participation at Michigan State University.

-- It is the responsibility of the team manager to submit an appropriate team name.
+- It is the responsibility of the team captain to submit an appropriate team name.
 Names that include inappropriate language or references will be removed.
-The Recreational Sports and Fitness Services reserve the right to change any name they deem as unsuitable.
+The intramural staff reserves the right to change any name that is deemed inappropriate.

-All students, faculty and staff, both full-time and part-time, enrolled in class and are in good standing with the university are eligible to participate in the Intramural Sports Program except as follows:
+All students, faculty and staff, both full-time and part-time, enrolled in class and are in good standing with the university are eligible to participate in the Intramural Sports Program.

 - Participants may play on one team per league, per sport, per semester. (exception: in ice hockey, players can only play for one team, regardless of league/division).
 A player declares a team preference by their first participation or by joining an IMLeagues team roster, whichever comes first.
 Participants on a team that has forfeited/withdrawn from a league within the first two weeks of the regular season may join another team.

 - Varsity athletes who have completed their athletic eligibility are eligible to participate in the sport(s) in which they played as a varsity athlete; however only one former varsity player is allowed per team and they must wait four full academic years in order to be eligible.

 - Current varsity athletes, including transfers, redshirts, and anyone practicing or listed on a roster with a varsity team, may not participate in the related sport in which they are currently participating.

-- Current club sport athletes may participate in the same or related sport in which they participate as a club sport member, but only two (2) players are allowed per team and all club players must play in the highest skill level division is applicable.
+- Current and/or former club sport athletes may participate in the same or related sport in which they participate as a club sport member, but only two (2) club players are allowed per team and all club players must play in the highest skill level division is applicable.

 - Ejected players are suspended from all intramural activities until reinstated by the Recreational Sports and Fitness Services Department.